xavirepi/full-stack-code-test/README.md

 There is no need to create a PR back to this repository once completed, please provide a link to your project repository for review.

+## Deployed Application

+#### Important: Please note that the following links cant take up to 10 seconds to load.
+React App deployed on Heroku: https://front-soamee-full-stack-test.herokuapp.com/

+Public RESTful API deployed on Heroku: https://api-soamee-full-stack-test.herokuapp.com/api/ (You can use this URL on your own front end application or to test its endpoints).

 ## Instructions to run the app on local environment
 Open your terminal and run the following command to download the project:
   ```